Sharaal/sql-pg/README.md

 ### Query Methods

-Often needed convenient methods to check, extract and process query results are available with the Query Methods.
+Often needed convenient methods to check and extract query results are available with the Query Methods.
 These are highly inspired by [pg-promise](http://vitaly-t.github.io/pg-promise/index.html).

 E.g. some user queries: